-The Antique Veterans of Meriden Honor Guard was formed in 1996 and meets weekly each Thursday morning at 9:30 AM in the Max.
-E. Muravnick Meriden Senior Center, 22 West Main St., Meriden, CT 06451.
-With 230 members as of 5/4/10, the local “antiques” have been performing the solemn duty and privilege of honoring deceased veterans by providing a fitting burial ceremony of which every vet would be proud.
+The Antique Veterans of Meriden Honor Guard was formed in 1996 and currently meets on the second and fourth Thursdays at 9:00 AM (in the Max.
+E. Muravnick Meriden Senior Center, 22 West Main St., Meriden, CT 06451 on the second Thursday and at a restaurant [Tom's Place] in South Meriden for a breakfast meeting on the fourth Thursday).
+With 35 active members as of 11/8/18, the local “antiques” have been performing the solemn duty and privilege of honoring deceased veterans by providing a fitting burial ceremony of which every vet would be proud.
 The honor guard on detail includes a rifle squad, two buglers, flag folders with flag presentation to the family, a color guard, and musical selections appropriate for each service branch.
 This is a great tribute to the departed veteran and a source of comfort and support to those left behind.

-The Antiques are in high demand – well over 1,200 military burials have been accorded by these honorable Americans.
+The Antiques are in high demand – since Sept.
+9, 2011, a total of 1849 military burials have been accorded by these honorable Americans (as of Dec.
+31, 2022).
 They also perform at social and education functions, schools and ceremonies.
 New members are always welcome and the meetings are open to any honorably discharged veteran, male or female, of any branch of the United States Armed Forces.

 Information and Events Coordinator: contact

 Clark Doehr (Commander) at 203-213-3328 or by email

 Ray Bednarz (Vice Commander) at 860-690-5833 or by email